Patterson Belknap

 Firm Achieves Significant Lanham Act Win for Johnson & Johnson

 On April 17, 2026, Patterson Belknap secured a significant victory for our clients, Johnson & Johnson and Janssen Biotech, Inc. (“J&J”), when the U.S. District Court for the Southern District of New York denied a preliminary injunction in a Lanham Act suit filed by Bayer HealthCare LLC (“Bayer”).
-The dispute concerned a retrospective scientific study sponsored by J&J that compared the real-world efficacy of both companies’ prostate cancer medications, concluding that J&J’s ERLEADA reduced overall risk of death approximately 50% more than Bayer’s NUBEQA.
+The dispute concerned a retrospective scientific study sponsored by J&J that compared the real-world efficacy of both companies’ prostate cancer medications, concluding that J&J’s ERLEADA was associated with a reduction in overall risk of death approximately 50% greater than Bayer’s NUBEQA.
 Bayer alleged that the study was methodologically flawed, and that J&J’s publication of the study results therefore constituted “false advertising.”
-The statements at issue included a presentation given by the study authors at a medical conference following peer review, a set...
+The statements at issue included a presentation given by the study authors at a medical...

 Litigation, Disputes & Investigationsicon right